intradeus/http-protocol-redirector/README.md

 Then http-protocol-redirector is for you :)

-No analytics, no nonsense, just 2 lines of code
+No analytics, no nonsense, just 2 lines of code.

+(There are no plans to add a shorter domain for now, as github.io has more chance to be alive in 10 years than my own domain.)

 ## How
 Simply add `https://intradeus.github.io/http-protocol-redirector?r=` in front of your own URL with your own protocol, and it'll forward it.